Painful intelligence: What AI can tell us about human suffering: How interrupts increase suffering

-Another important problem with interrupts is that they \textit{reduce control}, which is one of the main themes in the following chapters.
+One way in which interrupts increase suffering is that they reduce control, which is one of the main themes in the following chapters, especially Chapters~\ref{replay.ch} and \ref{control.ch}.
 A crucial part of the interrupt theory is the idea that the interrupts are automatic and largely irresistible.
-For example, many people would be so much happier if they could just consciously decide to switch off their fear system.
-But the point is that interrupts are outside of conscious control: They have to be so, because very often they need to interrupt conscious thinking and consciously controlled action.
+For example, many people would be so much happier if they could just consciously decide to switch off their fear system.\footnote{This thought experiment is actually a bit complicated since even if the fear system as an interrupt is switched off, the threat system might still be operating, thus creating suffering.
+Arguably, though, the threat signal would be amplified since the interrupt focuses the attention on the threat; without the interrupt-alarm system, the threat might not be detected at all. } But the point is that interrupts are outside of conscious control; they have to be so, because very often they need to interrupt conscious thinking and consciously controlled action.
 If you could somehow weaken interrupts so that they don't disturb you, they would be useless: it would be like switching off a fire alarm system because it is too loud.
 In a scary situation, fear will appear together with its inherent suffering, no matter how much you try to control it.
-We saw already in Chapter~\ref{dual.ch} how the dual-system structure of the brain means that the fast, unconscious fear system usually prevails.
-(We will return to the question of conscious control, or lack thereof, in Chapters~\ref{replay.ch} and \ref{control.ch}.)
+We have already seen in Chapter~\ref{dual.ch} (page~\pageref{fearconflict}) how the dual-system structure of the brain means that the fast, unconscious fear system usually prevails over any conscious deliberation.
 The same happens with desires: The fast computations of valence and values by neural networks will ``intrude'' and interrupt other processing, directing all the processing towards the object of the desire.
-Such interrupts are even more annoying if they interrupt activity that would have created pleasure, for example when you are in a ``flow'', fully engaged in a rewarding and meaningful activity.
-In this sense, interrupts greatly \textit{increase} suffering, by increasing desires, aversion, planning, and frustration.
+Such interrupts are even more annoying if they interrupt activity that would have created pleasure, for example, when you are in a ``flow'', fully engaged in a rewarding and meaningful activity.
+In this sense, interrupts \textit{increase} suffering: by increasing desires, aversion, planning, and frustration.